 It’s still a quiet time of year generally for water gardeners and Koi keepers so it’s a good idea to make the most of your spare time, checking over pumps, lights and other equipment until spring arrives properly.

 If you didn’t have time to clean and service your equipment before you put it away last year then an urgent inspection is in order.
-You can then buy essential parts (try Bradshaws Direct, Pondkeeper, or our online shop) and fit them in good time, and stock up on cable clips and other bits and pieces so that you can finish off installation in one go.
+You can then buy essential parts (try Bradshaws Direct for filter spares, Bradshaws Direct for pump spares and Pondkeeper) and fit them in good time, and stock up on cable clips and other bits and pieces so that you can finish off installation in one go.